 That doesn’t mean everybody will get out of poverty… not everybody wants out… the politicians certainly don’t want to let you out.

 Maybe that’s a poor reflection on society, but the burden doesn’t rest on society… that’s just an excuse.

 Jesus said, “The poor will be with you always.”

 The better question might be, why would you want to live in poverty when you don’t have to?

 If you choose to live there, that’s one thing.
 Maybe you tell yourself that you’re sacrificing for the greater good… like Mother Teresa.

 Unfortunately, poverty doesn’t make you Godly.
 If that were true, the golden streets of heaven wouldn’t be protected by pearly gates.

 Neither do riches make you Holy.
 That’s a lie.
 Both riches and poverty have made their fair share of devils.

 There’s nothing virtuous in poverty of itself.
 The virtue is in fighting against it, swinging hard, running to win.

-If you see someone raging against the darkness of poverty, lend them a hand.
-They need the help… they deserve the help.
+If you see someone raging against the darkness of poverty, help them out.
+They need your help… they deserve it.